rizinorg/capstone-autosync-sail/README.md

 Because Sail is a large language and this tool is *not* a general purpose Sail→C compiler, only a subset of Sail’s features is actually supported.
 More generally, the tool also makes some specific assumptions about its input code, for example that the logic to stringify instructions is a mapping (and not, e.g., a function).
 Taken together, those 2 facts imply that the input sail-riscv model could break the tool if it violates those assumptions or uses more Sail features than what the tool supports.

-Therefore, `riscv_disasm_from_sail` versions its input.
+Therefore, `capstone-autosync-sail` versions its input.
 In `sail.hash.txt`, there is a git sha hash that states the latest sail-riscv version that the tool ran successfully on.
-It’s generally preferable for this version to not lag the sail-riscv model latest commit on master by too much (~1 month worth of commits are the limits), and it’s a bug in `riscv_disasm_from_sail` if it crashes on the latest master commit.
+It’s generally preferable for this version to not lag the sail-riscv model latest commit on master by too much (~1 month worth of commits are the limits), and it’s a bug in `capstone-autosync-sail` if it crashes on the latest master commit.

 To get the input model, run the following in the parent directory of the tool: